Your guide to combining formula with breastfeeding.

 How much formula should I give my baby?

-In the first few days of life, your baby needs very small amounts of total intake.
+In the first few days of life, your baby needs very small amounts.
 Here are guidelines from the Academy of Breastfeeding Medicine from their protocol on supplementation:

 First 24 hours: 2-10ml (up to 2 tsp)